-We are very happy to introduce our newest featured client Emily Eddins!
+We are very happy to introduce our featured client Emily Eddins!
 Emily’s entertaining writing bubbles over with witty and wry insights.
 Her quirky sense of humor came in handy when she gave up her fast-paced urban lifestyle for small-town living in California.
 Emily’s poetry, short fiction, and creative nonfiction have appeared in many literary publications including Louisville Review and Willow Review.
 Watch her video here.

 In Emily Eddins’s Own Words

 Pardon the cliché, but sometimes getting your writing published can feel like climbing a mountain!
 Writer’s Relief has helped make my trek a lot easier by doing the footwork that I simply don’t have time to do: writing cover letters, researching publications that would be interested in my work, and submitting my writing according to each journal’s specific guidelines.
 The result?
 Writer’s Relief has helped me place my work in ten literary journals in the last two years.
 I have now published across three different genres, including creative nonfiction, short fiction, and poetry.
 Writer’s Relief has helped me significantly enhance my resume.
 With each new acceptance, I feel a sense of pride and accomplishment that my work is not only making it into the world, but is appreciated by people who are experts in their field.
 Thanks, Writer’s Relief, for helping this writer achieve her goals.